AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

     </tbody>
    </table>

-## Adjust Percent Complete for tasks in the Milestone view
+## Adjust Percent Complete for tasks in the Milestone view {#adjust-percent-complete-for-tasks-in-the-milestone-view}

 You can adjust the Percent Complete for tasks in the Milestone view.&nbsp;You cannot adjust the Percent Complete for a parent task (a task that contains subtasks).